weewx/weewx/docs_src/utilities/weectl-station.md

 weectl station upgrade --what config skins
 ```

+!!!
+Note
+    The `--what` option does not take an equal sign (`=`).
+Just list the
+    desired things to be upgraded, without commas between them.

 ### --no-backup

-Generally, if `weectl station` changes your configuration file, it will save a timestamped version
+If `weectl station` changes your configuration file or skins, it will save a
-of your original configuration file.
-If you specify `--no-backup`, then it will not save a copy.
+timestamped copy of the original.
+If you specify `--no-backup`, then it will
+not save a copy.

 ### --no-prompt

 Generally, the utility will prompt for values unless `--no-prompt` has been
 set.
-With `--no-prompt`, the values to be used are the default values,
+When `--no-prompt` is specified, the values to be used are the default
-replaced with whatever options have been set on the command line.
+values, replaced with whatever options have been set on the command line.
 For example,

 ```
 weectl station create --driver='weewx.drivers.vantage' --no-prompt
 ```

-will cause the defaults to be used for all values except `--driver`, which will
+will cause the defaults to be used for all values except `--driver`.
-use the Vantage driver.

-### --config=FILENAME

-Path to the configuration file to be created.
-The directory of the path will
-become the value for `WEEWX_ROOT` in the configuration file.
-Default is
-`~/weewx-data/weewx.conf`.

 ### --dry-run